 However, in 2008 Herron began writing what has since become his longest and most well-known series: Slough House.
 This series takes place in London, revolving around the titular Slough House.
 Herron actually describes the location of the house in such detail in his books, that keen fans have been able to find the location of this fictional haunt, which is near the Barbican Tube Station.

-The premise of the series concerns former MI5 agents who have been cast aside for past misdemeanours.
+The premise of the series concerns former MI5 agents who have been cast aside for past misdemeanors.
 They’re sent to Slough House, but all of them what to be redeemed in the eyes of MI5.
 So, when a chance arises to sleuth their way back into good graces, they jump at the opportunity.

-Will there be more Mick Herron books in order?
+Will there be more Mick Herron books?

 Mick Herron Books in Order